 That was a dream, but the metaphor of facing down such an adversary caused Philipps to make a final decision.
-After six years of turmoil, he would stop living as Christiane, a woman, and start living as Chris, an out transgender person.
+After six years of turmoil, they would stop living as Christiane, a woman, and start living as Chris, an out transgender person.

 Consider a goal, like a New Year’s resolution to lose weight.
 Most people will choose an exact—and usually large—number (like 50 pounds in six months) in order to motivate themselves.